DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  function(1)
  ```

- * Immediately before the open parenthesis that starts an indexing or slicing
+ * Immediately before the open parenthesis that starts an indexing or slicing.
  ```
  ### Bad:
  dict ['key'] = list [index]